Ning-L/30DaysOfPython/notes.md

 - every array has only one data type for all items
 - numpy arrays occupied less space than python lists
 - numpy arrays support boolean indexing (ex: `Z == 0`, `Z[Z > 1]`, `Z[Z == 1]`)
+- Attention, Numpy and Pandas don't know how to manage NaN in int, so we need to convert to the type float when series contain missing values.

 # Day 25: `pandas` module